MikiP98/MultiScaler-Plus-WebUI/README.md

 You can preview the production build with `npm run preview`.

 > To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.

+### Roadmap:
+- Save the settings in the url, to make site refreshing not delete the current user config and allow for easy setting sharing